 Treatment

-When cancers are detected, they are staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets, and how the cancer cellsthe basic structural and functional unit of all living things look under the microscope.
-Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.
-However, each patient with Lynch syndrome will present with a unique disease behaviour, with varying tumoura tissue mass that forms from groups of unhealthy cells locations and symptoms.
+When cancers are detected, they are staged and graded based on size, metastasis, and how the cancer cells look under the microscope.
+Staging and grading helps your doctors determine the best treatment for you.
+However, each patient with Lynch syndrome will present with a unique disease behaviour, with varying tumour locations and symptoms.
 As such, there is no one treatment method that will work for everyone, and there is no standard staging system for this disease.
 Instead of staging and grading, your doctor will recommend a treatment plan based on the following factors:

 - Type of tumours present.

-- Whether the tumours are malignantcancerous, may grow and spread to other areas of the body (cancerous) or benignnot cancerous, can grow but will not spread to other body parts (non-cancerous).
+- Whether the tumours are malignant (cancerous) or benignnot cancerous, can grow but will not spread to other body parts (non-cancerous).

 - Tumour location.